Can You Really Sell Your House Without an Estate Agent?

 The average time taken from securing a mortgage in principle to completion on a new home is typically around 6 months.
 For some homeowners, particularly those who need a quick sale, this timeframe is undesirable.
 Furthermore, it is no secret that estate agent fees can be high; 3%+VAT is not uncommon.
 It is no surprise that more sellers than ever are choosing alternative routes to sale, such as selling privately, online estate agents, cash house buying companies and property auctions.

 Whilst it is still commonplace for people to use a high street estate agent to sell their home, numbers are decreasing.
 Throughout the pandemic online estate agencies thrived as they already had the online and virtual tools in place to facilitate the buying and selling of property.
 The digital evolution, in general, has had an impact of the property industry and there is now a wide variety of different companies operating under the estate agent umbrella.
-Cash house buyers, sell house fast agents, and a plethora of other services are available to those who would prefer to avoid a traditional estate agent.
+Cash house buyers, those that can sell your house online for free, and a plethora of other services are available to those who would prefer to avoid a traditional estate agent.

 If you’d prefer an alternative way to sell your home, you will be pleased to hear there are countless benefits.
-You can sell your house without a high street estate agent and enjoy the likes of free valuations, quick completion times, and fully managed sales.
+You can sell your house without a high street estate agent and enjoy the likes of a free valuation, quick completion times, and fully managed sales.

 Below, SOLD.CO.UK uncover the points you need to consider before moving away from a traditional estate agent.
 Furthermore, we shine a light on the different ways in which you can sell your house today.